Join in the fun with flexible guiding

 We have been running sessions and events in the school holidays to give girls on the waiting list a taste of guiding.
 This involves running a unit during Easter or Christmas, and condensing the programme into three days to give girls some brilliant experiences.

 You might be surprised at how much you can achieve in a holiday session – in our experience girls are still able to make their promise and earn their first badge in this time.
 Leaders try to continue to support the girls afterwards until they find a space in a unit.
+There is funding available for this, find out more here.

 Want to give flexible guiding a go?